 Ingredients

-- 1 ½ lbs yellow onions about 3 medium, sliced thin, about 6 cups
+- 1 ½ pounds yellow onions about 3 medium, sliced thin, about 6 cups

 - ½ teaspoon ground black pepper divided